-Snorkeling at Laughing Bird Caye National Park in the Belize Barrier Reef
+Laughing Bird Caye, Belize Barrier Reef

-Our travels in Belize shifted south to Placencia, a chilled out beach village in the Stann Creek District.
-After spending a relaxing day at Dianni’s Guest House, we joined Splash Dive Center on an unforgettable snorkeling trip to the Inner Reef at Laughing Bird Caye National Park.
+Our travels in Belize shifted south to Placencia, a chilled out beach village on the Caribbean Sea.
+After spending a relaxing day at Dianni’s Guest House, we joined Splash Dive Center on an unforgettable snorkeling trip in the Belize Barrier Reef.

-Located 11 nautical miles off the coast from Placencia, Laughing Bird Caye National Park is a tiny island in the extensiveBelize Barrier Reef World Heritage Site.
-It is the picture perfect tropical island that one fantasizes about, surrounded by translucent aqua blue water and silky smooth white coral sand.
-It’s a snorkeler’s paradise with incredible soft coral formations, shallow waters and plenty of marine wildlife.
+Located 11 nautical miles off the coast of Placencia, Laughing Bird Caye is a tiny island inside the Belize Barrier Reef, the second largest coral reef system in the world.
+It’s a picture perfect tropical island.
+The kind of dreamy island that shows up on lottery and retirement commercials, surrounded by clear aqua blue water and silky smooth white coral sand.

-Palm leaf shadows on the smooth coral sand
+Palm leaf shadows on the coral sand.

-A single bright blue fish in the soft coral reef
+A single bright blue fish in the soft coral reef.

-School of fish feeding off the coral
+School of fish feeding off the coral.

-The stunning coral reef in Laughing Bird Caye National Park
+The stunning coral reef in Laughing Bird Caye National Park.

 Nicole taking a break between snorkeling sessions

-Curious Rock Lobster crawling on Brain Coral
+Curious Rock Lobster crawling on Brain Coral.

 Vibrant coral reef only 10 meters from the beach